Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by approximate nonlinearity cancellation and feedback linearization

-Nonlinearity cancellation aims to find a feedback law that removes or reduces the influence of the nonlinearity of the dynamics.
-Similarly, feedback linearization transforms a nonlinear system via a certain change of coordinates and a feedback law \citep{Isidori}.
+Approximate nonlinearity cancellation aims to find a feedback law that stabilizes the systems while reducing the influence of the nonlinearity of the closed-loop dynamics.
+Whereas the presented nonlinearity cancellation technique works in the original states, feedback linearization transforms a nonlinear system via a certain change of coordinates and a feedback law \citep{Isidori}.
 For flat systems, the transformed system dynamics becomes linear as the nonlinear internal dynamics vanishes.
 Systems of that kind emerges in practice, e.g., in robotics and in automatic flight control \citep{Flat_Systems}.
-Due to the feedback law in both paradigms, the dynamics is changed in order to obtain a description suitable for linear control design techniques.
-In contrast, the previously presented approaches aim to obtain a suitable characterisation of the dynamics itself instead of modifying it.
+Due to the feedback law in both paradigms, the dynamics is changed in order to obtain a closed-loop description suitable for linear control design techniques.
+In contrast, the previously presented approaches aim to obtain a suitable characterisation of the open-loop dynamics itself instead of modifying it.

-We report the data-driven control literature exploiting these control frameworks.
+We report the data-driven control literature exploiting SDPs within these control frameworks.
 We begin with the data-driven nonlinearity cancellation because this result will be required to obtain a linear system description via feedback linearization.